openbroadcaster/observer/index.md

 ![Upload Details Screen](/observer/img/uploadDetails.jpg ){: .lowres}

 If available, ID3 data are automatically entered into the upload form, otherwise, enter the __Artist__ , __Title__ , along with other known metadata for each file.
-For metadata common to all items, the `Copy to All` button may be used to facilitate data entry.
+For metadatamon to all items, the `Copy to All` button may be used to facilitate data entry.
 Use the __Category__ item to facilitate use of Station ID or Priority Broadcasts messages in [Playlists](#playlist).

 Depending on permissions, user may or may not be able to set the *is media approved* flag.
 If not then the media will remain in an 'awaiting approval' queue until the Moderator approves it for inclusion in the music library.
 A *Status* of 'Public' will allow others to include the selection in their own Playlists.
 Private media will not be available for other users to browse. *Dynamic Selection* should be enabled for media such as music and station IDs, so that these items are accessible as Dynamic Playlist selections.

 Once metadata have been entered, `Save` the items in the queue to add them the library.
-Incompatible file formats are flagged, and will not be processed in the upload queue.
+Ipatible file formats are flagged, and will not be processed in the upload queue.

 ### Uploading